HashiCorp Vault with AppRole

 Dgraph Service

-The Dgraph Alpha service will need to be configured to use Vault to fetch secrets for the encryption and ACL features.
+The Dgraph Alpha service will need to be configured to use to fetch secrets for the encryption and ACL features.
 Save the following to ./dgraph/alpha.yaml:

 dgraph/alpha.yaml